 The Honors Specialization in Economics, Politics & Philosophy is aimed at students with strong writing and reasoning skills.
 It is an interdisciplinary program with an economics base that prepares students to be critical and informed thinkers.
 Graduates of this program often go on to law school or into politics.
 (This module will have no further admission past September 2017.)

-The Ivey/Economics Combined Degree program is administered on behalf of the Richard Ivey School of Business and the Department of Economics in the Faculty of Social Science.
-The combined program is a five-year program leading to a BA in Honors Business Administration (HBA) and a BA (Honors) in Economics in one of three Honors Specialization modules offered in the Department of Economics.
-This program provides an excellent opportunity to obtain both business management skills and the economic background to put them to good use.
+The Ivey/Economics Combined Degree, Ivey/PPE-E, and Ivey/PPE-P combined degree programs are administered on behalf of the Richard Ivey School of Business and the Department of Economics in the Faculty of Social Science.
+The combined degrees are five-year programs leading to a BA in Honors Business Administration (HBA) and a BA (Honors) in Economics in one of the Honors Specialization modules offered in the Department of Economics.
+These programs provide an excellent opportunity to obtain both business management skills and the economic background or the PPE interdisciplinary background to put them to good use.